devlooped/azdo/readme.md

 1. Paste the URL you got on the clipboard and enjoy!

-The following are the supported URL shortening schemes:r
+The following are the supported URL shortening schemes:

 > NOTE: in all cases, if `org` == `project`, the latter will be omitted in the copied URL to make it even shorter.